How car-related searches suggest a valuable role for automotive content marketing…

 But it’s also interesting for how brands market themselves via automotive content marketing.
 If these are key to what automotive consumers are really interested in, wouldn’t you want to align your cars with these trends?

-What’s more, it would make for such fun, online-friendly content.
+Apart from these benefits, it would make for such fun, online-friendly content.
 Who doesn’t want to see a dog in a car seat with a seat belt on!?
 Who wouldn’t feel some glimmer of appreciation for a brand showing that?

 However, in China, this move in the market is already underway with car brands opening virtual showrooms and partnering with ecommerce sites.